 A Note About Puppies

 Unless instructed by your veterinarian, avoid bathing puppies under the age of 12 weeks.
-Very young pups can’t maintain their body heat efficiently, making them very susceptible to catching a chill after a bath which can lead to other illnesses.
+Very young pups can’t maintain their body heat efficiently, making them very susceptible to catching a chill after a bath time which can lead to other illnesses.

 In addition, their skin tends to be very sensitive, so allowing their natural oils to do their job to protect their skin is recommended.